CumulusNetworks/docs/content/version/cumulus-linux-25esr/Layer-1-and-Layer-2-Features/Prescriptive-Topology-Manager-PTM.md

 ### ptmctl Error Outputs

-If there are errors in the topology file or there isn’t a session, PTM will return appropriate outputs.
+If there are errors in the topology file or there isn't a session, PTM will return appropriate outputs.
 Typical error strings are:

     Topology file error [/etc/ptm.d/topology.dot] [cannot find node cumulus] -